-- Historical Studies Courses that focus on literature viewed particularly (though not exclusively) in historical perspectives.
+- Historical Studies courses that focus on literature viewed particularly (though not exclusively) in historical perspectives.
 There is often a focus on a particular literary period, with representation of a variety of appropriate genres.
-(EGL 203-219) - Culture Studies Courses that focus on literature viewed particularly (though not exclusively) in cultural perspectives.
+(EGL-203 to EGL-219) - Cultural Studies courses that focus on literature viewed particularly (though not exclusively) in cultural perspectives.
 Culture Studies courses may focus on the literature of a particular culture, or literature in relation to several cultures together, or may view literature in relation to particular cultural issues or problems.
-(EGL 225-254) - Genre Studies Courses that focus on literature viewed in relation to a particular form of writing.
+(EGL-225 to EGL-254) - Genre Studies courses that focus on literature viewed in relation to a particular form of writing.
 Examples: prose fiction, poetry, drama, satire, tragedy.
-(EGL 256-287) - Author Studies Courses that focus on the writing of a particular author or group of authors.
-(EGL 292-292)
+(EGL-256 to EGL-287) - Author Studies courses that focus on the writing of a particular author or group of authors.
+(EGL-292 to EGL-292)

-Three Advanced Courses required of all students:
+3. Three Advanced Courses required of all students